-Long Island, New York has some beautiful, natural expanses.
-But it's also well-known for its traffic in places like the Long Island Expressway, which is jokingly called "the world's longest parking lot."
+Long Island has some beautiful, natural expanses.
+But it's also well known for its traffic on roads like the Long Island Expressway, which is jokingly called "the world's longest parking lot."
 (There was once a robbery in the Americana shopping center, but the thieves were apprehended when they got stuck in traffic.)

 If you are moving to the island for a new job, make sure you try out the route from the house you're considering.
 Getting stuck in traffic can add extra time to what may seem like a short commute.

 Frigid Winters and Hot Summers

-Long Island and much of the surrounding areas are also home to snowstorms.
-Then there are events like Superstorm Sandy, which wreaked havoc on many Long Island communities.
-Some people were without electric power for weeks, and others, like many people who reside in Long Beach, had to evacuate their homes because of the severity of the storm and the consequent flooding.
+Long Island and much of the surrounding areas are also home to snowstorms and hurricanes.
+For example, Hurricane Sandy wreaked havoc on many Long Island communities.
+Some people were without electricity for weeks, and others, like many who resided in Long Beach, had to evacuate their homes because of the severity of the storm and the subsequent flooding.

-Long Island, NY has wonderful communities, some with large expanses of green grass, or with access to nearby parks or sprawling, white sand beaches.
+Long Island has wonderful communities, some with large expanses of green grass, access to nearby parks, and sprawling, white sand beaches.
 But you should make sure that there are no major noises that will make your days or nights unbearable.

-When considering buying a house, make sure that you visit during the day as well as during the night.
-Go to the property on a weekend, but don't neglect to see what it's like on weekends.
+When considering buying a house, visit during the day as well as at night.
+Go see the property on a weekday, but don't neglect to see what it's like on weekends.
 For instance, you might find the perfect house that is located in a normally very quiet neighborhood.
 But if it's in proximity to a bar or restaurant, you might find the comings and goings on weekends to be a real detriment.